yenertuz/tictactoe/README.md

 ##### How to convert a board into a board string?

 Simply start from the first row, write the three characters, replacing empty tiles with '.'
+Everything should be lowercase

 _Example:_

 `XXO`
 `..O`
 `X..` => `xxo..ox..`

+* Non-supported usage is undefined